saasbook/coursequestionbank/README.md

 To run locally:

-1. `bundle exec rake sunspot:solr:start` to run Solr in the background.
-To run it in the foreground and see log/error messages, run `sunspot:solr:run` instead.
+1. `bundle exec sunspot-solr run` to start Solr in its own terminal.
+**NOTE:** The most recent (2.5.x) versions of the `sunspot_solr` gem requires Java <= 1.7, which is confusingly numbered Java 7 or earlier.
+On Mac OS X you may have to [uninstall or downgrade Java](https://stackoverflow.com/a/46517346) to do this.
+If you use the wrong version, Solr won't initialize properly.
+**HINT:** You can check if Solr is running by visiting `localhost:8983` after starting it.
+When you click on `Cores` you should see `default`, `development`, and `test`.

 2. Start `redis-server`
 3. In another terminal, `bundle exec sidekiq -q high`
 4. In yet another, start the app